 Next, create a

 COPY commands for your application and configuration files.
-For more information, see the Open Liberty container image documentation.
+For more information, see Open Liberty container images.

 To start dev mode with container support, run one of following commands in your project: